Groups at The Center

 Coping with Anxiety Therapy Group

 A group of women create a supportive environment to address existential, generalized, and social, anxieties sometimes rooted in difficult childhoods.
 The group meets mid-morning Fridays.
 The group leader facilitates orientation, psychoeducation, ventilation of external stressors, exploration of identity and life purpose issues, stress management skills acquisition, and restructuring of thinking about challenging circumstances, core beliefs, anxieties, and their triggers.
 Group members rehearse social skills.
 They role-play new behaviors and practice gradual exposure to feared activities freeing themselves to live more fully.
 With skills training, group members self-monitor, self-regulate, and debrief each other’s change efforts.
-This small group benefits women in individual therapy, who attend regularly for a minimum of nine months.
+This small group benefits women in individual therapy.

 Depression Therapy Group